This post may contain affiliate links. Please see disclosure policy here.

 How to Make Lemon Curd Bars

-- Begin with a mixture of butter, sugar, flour and baking powder.
-Mix in a stand mixer just until it is crumbly.
+- Mix butter, sugar, flour and baking powder in a stand mixer just until crumbly.

-- Set aside 1 cup of your crumb mixture for later and press the rest into the 9 x 13 pan.
+- Set aside 1 cup of your crumb mixture and press the rest into a 9 x 13 pan lined with parchment paper.

 - Combine remaining crumb mixture with slivered almonds, coconut and white chocolate chips.
 Sprinkle over the top of the lemon curd.